awsdocs/aws-glue-developer-guide/doc_source/add-crawler.md

 You can use a crawler to populate the AWS Glue Data Catalog with tables\.
 This is the primary method used by most AWS Glue users\.
 You add a crawler within your Data Catalog to traverse your data stores\.
 The output of the crawler consists of one or more metadata tables that are defined in your Data Catalog\.
 Extract, transform, and load \(ETL\) jobs that you define in AWS Glue use these metadata tables as sources and targets\.

-Your crawler uses an AWS Identity and Access Management \(IAM\) role for permission to access your data stores and the Data Catalog\.
-The role you pass to the crawler must have permission to access Amazon S3 paths that are crawled\.
+Your crawler uses an AWS Identity and Access Management \(IAM\) role for permission to access your data stores and the Data Catalog\. **The role you pass to the crawler must have permission to access Amazon S3 paths and Amazon DynamoDB tables that are crawled\.** For more information, see [Working with Crawlers on the AWS Glue Console](console-crawlers.md)\.
 Some data stores require additional authorization to establish a connection\.
 For more information, see [Adding a Connection to Your Data Store](populate-add-connection.md)\.

 For more information about using the AWS Glue console to add a crawler, see [Working with Crawlers on the AWS Glue Console](console-crawlers.md)\.